dpakGit/100_Days_of_DevOps/Terraform_Tasks/20_Create_SSM_Parameter_Using_Terraform/My_reference.md

 In the context of the original task, the SSM parameter datacenter-ssm-parameter with value datacenter-value can be used as a configuration value for an application or service, making it easy to manage and update the value without modifying the code.

-### Yes, you can draw similarities between AWS SSM parameters and Kubernetes ConfigMaps.
+### Yes, you can draw similarities between AWS `SSM parameters` and `Kubernetes ConfigMaps`.
 Both serve the purpose of storing and managing configuration data that can be used by applications.

 Similarities: